Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-As in the last proposition, there is a continuous family of support circles starting from $C_n$ and moving away across $p_np_n'$.
+As in the proof of Corollary~\ref{cor: support_closure}, there is a continuous family of support circles starting from $C_n$ and moving away across $p_np_n'$.
 For example, let $\tilde P_n$ be the corresponding geodesic plane, and $q$ any point on the geodesic $p_np_n'$.
 Take a path in $\partial\tilde E_+$ starting at $q$ and leaving $\tilde P_n\cap\partial\tilde E_+$.
 Then the family of support planes along the path gives the desired family.

-Choose one $C''_n$ that passes through $x_n$.
+By choosing this path long enough, eventually the support plane to the point at the end of the path is disjoint from $\tilde P_n$.
+The corresponding circle is then disjoint from $C_n$.
+Thus we have a continuous family of circles starting at $C_n$, moving cross $p_np_n'$ and eventually disjoint from $C_n$.
+By continuity, we can find $C''_n$ in this family that passes through $x_n$ (see Figure~\ref{fig:cont_circles}).
 Since $C_n''$ intersects $p_np_n'$, its limit is tangent to $C$ at $p$.
 It also passes through $x$, and thus $C_n''\to C'$, as desired. \end{proof}

-Therefore the $\Gamma$-orbit of a support plane of $\partial\tilde E_+$ limits on \emph{every} asymptotic plane shadowed by an exotic roof.
-Recall that Lemma~\ref{lm: contains_support} states that the orbit $\Gamma\cdot C$ accumulates on a support plane.
-We claim \begin{lm} There exists a sequence $\{C_n\}\subset\Gamma\cdot C$ limiting to a support plane $C'$, so that $p_n=C_n\cap\Lambda$ limits to an endpoint of a leaf. \end{lm} \begin{proof} The proof is a careful analysis supplementing Lemma~\ref{lm: contains_support}.
+\begin{rmk} Note that the only property of the exotic circle $C$ we used here is that there exists a sequence of support circles $C_n$ so that all points in $C_n\cap\Lambda$ limit to $C\cap\Lambda$.
+In particular, minimality of $\mathcal{L}$ is not needed here. \end{rmk} Therefore the $\Gamma$-orbit of a support plane of $\partial\tilde E_+$ limits on \emph{every} asymptotic plane shadowed by an exotic roof.
+Recall that Lemma~\ref{lm: contains_support} states that the orbit $\Gamma\cdot C$ of a non-parabolic asymptotic circle accumulates on a support plane.
+As every parabolic circle is shadowed by a support circle (see Remark~\ref{rmk:parabolic_support}), an exotic circle $C$ is not parabolic.
+We claim \begin{lm} Let $C$ be an exotic circle.
+There exists a sequence $\{C_n\}\subset\Gamma\cdot C$ limiting to a support plane $C'$, so that $p_n=C_n\cap\Lambda$ limits to an endpoint of a leaf. \end{lm} \begin{proof} The proof is a careful analysis supplementing Lemma~\ref{lm: contains_support}.
 Fix a geodesic ray $l$ on the exotic roof $P$ with boundary circle $C$ tending to the unique point $p=C\cap \Lambda$.
 Fix also a fundamental domain $F$ of the action of $\Gamma$ in $\partial\tilde E_+$.
-Then we can choose $\gamma_n\in\Gamma$, so that the distance between $\gamma_nl$ and $F$ goes to zero.
-Moreover, we can arrange so that the closest point on $F$ to $\gamma_nl$ is getting closer and closer to a leaf.

-Then $\gamma_np$ cannot limit to the fixed point of a hyperbolic element corresponding to a lift of the boundary component of the minimal surface containing the lamination.
-Indeed, since $l$ closely approximates an exotic ray in $\partial\tilde E_+$, the scenario described above can only happen when the closest point on $F$ to $\gamma_nl$ is getting closer and closer to the lift of the boundary component in $F$.
-This contradicts our choice, since the lamination is bounded away from the boundary component. \end{proof}